 RNAseq bioinformatic pipeline

 Next-Gen Sequencing.
 Our purpose is to provide existing members the Nutrition and Obesity Research Center and researchers at the University of Colorado Anschutz Campus with a consolidated workflow for the management, processing, and biological interpretation of unbiased RNA sequencing gene expression data.

 Basics of the Service.
 We process high resolution RNA sequencing data (FastQ) and implement state-of-the-art computational and bioinformatics methods to supply the end user with statistically significant genes, annotated gene lists, canonical pathways, putative upstream regulators, disease states, gene interaction networks, and biological meaning specific to their research question.

 Previous Experience.
-Drs.
-Rudolph and Jones (previous director of the Bioinformatics Core for the Cancer Center (2012-2017) have nearly two decades each of global mRNA expression analysis experience.
+We have nearly two decades each of global mRNA expression analysis experience.
 We have a well-established and comprehensive pipeline to quantify significant and meaningful gene expression changes present in your RNA sequencing experiments.

-• Respirometry: Extracellular Flux Analyzers are available for respirometry assays in intact cells, permeabilized cells, and isolated mitochondria.
-These assays can be used to quantify mitochondrial ATP production, maximal capacity of the respiratory chain and the level of uncoupling.
+Both an XFe96 Seahorse and a pair of O2k Respirometers are available for respirometry assays in intact cells, permeabilized cells, and isolated mitochondria.
+These assays can be used to quantify mitochondrial ATP production, maximal capacity of the respiratory chain, uncoupling, mitochondrial membrane potential, and ROS production.

 Basic training/consultation is routinely provided for use of the Seahorse XF96 Extracellular Flux Analyzer, and the BioTek Cytation instruments.
 In contrast, more in depth training/consultation is provided for the Oroboros O2k, and Strathkelvin systems.